JohnnySchaap/CodingChallenge/README.md

 If I have a coupon that can be applied on a product.
 This coupon is a one-time use coupon.<br/>
 As soon as an order comes in that contains this coupon, nobody else should be able to use the coupon again.<br/><br/>

-# Technical Requirements
+# Technical requirements
 You can assume that this service is hosted in an environment that is not public to the world. <br/>
 However, everyone that is on the office network (through VPN) does have access.<br/>
 We don't want to make it to complex, so everyone that has an API key is allowed to hit the endpoint (if they are in the office).<br/><br/>

 My online ordering system is being used by quite a lot of users.
 This will mean that my service will scale and create extra nodes.<br/>
-We need to make sure that this will not lead to problems with limited-time use coupons.
+We need to make sure that this will not lead to problems with limited-time use coupons.<br/><br/>

+Some implementation details:<br/>
+1. When MaxUsages is set to 0, it means that the coupon can be applied an infinite number of times.
+2. Usages can only be incremented / decremented by 1 at a time.
+3. The coupon code is unique and immutable once created.
+4. The coupon codes are case insensitive.

 # Scope
 This service is part of a big system.
 You only have to think about this service and you don't have to worry about the other systems.<br/><br/>